nonoroazoro/vscode-syncing/README.md

     You can configure [glob patterns](https://github.com/isaacs/minimatch) for excluding some `VSCode User Settings` from being synced.

-    > Note that the settings not listed here will still be synced normally.
+    > Note that the settings not listed here will still be synced.

     Take this for example: